Jachou-yt/JachLogger/README.md

 # JachLogger
+# Bête Version
+This project is still in bêta.
+Some bug be appears.
 Useful Logger with many options which you have never seen.
 See the wiki for more information.
 # Download
 You can download the Jachlogger with this link : https://github.com/Jachou-yt/JachLogger/releases/